 The Futures markets are broad and there is a lot of choice when it comes to choosing what to trade.
 Futures traders have access to Indices such as S&P500, NASDAQ, Gold and Oil, and much more.
 A Forex trader is completely limited to the currency markets and offers little diversity.

-If you’re only interested in trading currencies, it is actually possible without using the Forex markets.
+Despite common misconceptions, trading in currencies is actually possible without using the Forex markets.
 For all the reasons above we feel that it makes sense to trade currencies via Futures contracts than to do so via the Forex markets.

 A level playing field